 |Name||Abbot Beyne School|

-|Address||Linnell Building, Osborne Street, Burton-on-Trent, Staffordshire, DE15 0JL|
+|Address||Linnell Building, Osborne Street, Burton-on-Trent, DE15 0JL|

-|Number of Pupils||751 (51% boys 49% girls)|
+|Number of Pupils||769 (52% boys 48% girls)|

-|Number of Pupils per Teacher||17.4|
+|Number of Pupils per Teacher||18.5|

-|Percentage Free School Meals||13.3%|
+|Percentage Free School Meals||21%|

-|Percentage English is Not First Language||30.8%|
+|Percentage English is Not First Language||32.6%|

 Information about this school

 The proportion of pupils who have special educational needs and/or disabilities is similar to that typically seen in secondary schools nationally.
 Pupils enter the school with prior attainment below the national average.
 The school uses Burton Pupil Referral Unit as alternative provision for a very small number of pupils.